Crazy Frog: Other media

-Cancelled TV series

 In 2005, the German production company The League of Good People was in talks with broadcasters about a TV series based on Crazy Frog.
 The TV series was cancelled.

-Australian tour

-The Crazy Frog toured Australia in late 2005, beginning in Perth on 4 December and continuing through other major capital cities.
+Crazy Frog toured Australia in late 2005, beginning in Perth on 4 December and continuing through other major capital cities.
 He made appearances at numerous shopping centres and major hospitals around the country.

-Cancelled feature film

 In 2007, the Animation World Network wrote in connection with The Annoying Thing that there was a "planned feature film" to "be completed by the end of next year" into an animated feature film.
 The feature film was cancelled.

-Documentary

-In 2017, a documentary called "The Not So Crazy Frog" was released, originally made in 2012.
+In 2017, a documentary called The Not So Crazy Frog was released, originally made in 2012.

 Discography

-The Crazy Frog was broadcast for the first time on Belgian television in mid-2004, though was named the Annoying Thing There it was marketed as Albert Motàr.
+The Crazy Frog was broadcast for the first time on Belgian television in mid-2004, though it was named the Annoying Thing.
+There it was marketed as Albert Motàr.

-"Axel F" (a remix of the 1980s Harold Faltermeyer song produced by the German band Resource) was released on 23 May 2005 and became one of the most successful singles of the year 2005.
+"Axel F" (a remix of the 1980s Harold Faltermeyer song produced by the German band Resource) was released on 23 May 2005 and became one of the most successful singles of the year.
 The single debuted at number one in the UK, remaining there for four weeks, and it was released on the debut album Crazy Frog Presents Crazy Hits.